Bonhams holds sale of Doctor Who memorabilia to coincide with 50th anniversary of classic show

 Stephanie Connell Head of Bonhams Entertainment Memorabilia Department said, "We are delighted to be offering such a range of pieces from the 50 year history of the series, many of which are previously unseen.
-The sale recognizes our relationship with the Doctor Who series and the fans of the show."
+The sale recognises our relationship with the Doctor Who series and the fans of the show."

 One of the sale highlights is a Destroyed Dalek, believed to have appeared in Remembrance of the Daleks, which is offered for sale with estimates of £4,500-£5,000.
 An iconic part of British popular culture, the Dalek appears in the Oxford English dictionary, has featured on postage stamps and was voted the all-time greatest monster by leading science fiction magazines.
-Made from wood, fiberglass, metal, plastic and foam, the Dalek prop stands at over 1 meter in height.
+Made from wood, fibreglass, metal, plastic and foam, the Dalek prop stands at over 1 metre in height.
 This model is believed to be the very one blown up in the episode and later to appear in the office of villain, Mr. Rattcliffe.

 Other highlights include a selection of items from the recently rediscovered Patrick Troughton era episode, The Web of Fear.

 A set of five Rehearsal Scripts for Doctor Who and the Web of Fear from the collection of episode writer Henry Lincoln, each signed by the author, are offered with an estimate of £2,500-£3,500.
 Filmed episodes of Doctor Who and the Web of Fear were thought lost until their recent discovery in a TV Station in Africa.
 The set of five scripts to be sold on 18th December include the script for the still missing episode three of the series.